joshbeard/joshbeard.me-website/me.md

 I spend most of my day in a code editor and command-line, bouncing across several projects.
 The type of code I am typically working with is Terraform, Python, Ansible, Puppet, Shell, YAML and JSON, and an assortment of others on occassion.
 I work with AWS, Docker, and GitLab a lot.
+See my [uses page](/uses/) for more information about what I use day-to-day.

 See [my resume](/resume/) for more details about my professional experience.